Galloping inflation

 Galloping inflation (also jumping inflation) is one that develops at a rapid pace (dual or triple-digit annual rates), perhaps only for a brief period.
 Such form of inflation is dangerous for the economy as it mostly affects the middle and low-income classes of population.
-Importantly, the galloping inflation can precipitate an economic depression.
-Nevertheless, the galloping inflation can still be accompanied by real economic growth.
+Importantly, galloping inflation can precipitate an economic depression.
+Nevertheless, galloping inflation can still be accompanied by real economic growth.

 Overview

-The galloping inflation is characterized by the rates of price growth that are higher than those of the moderate (creeping) inflation, but lower than those of the hyperinflation.
+Galloping inflation is characterized by the rates of price growth that are higher than those of the moderate (creeping) inflation, but lower than those of the hyperinflation.
 There are no strictly defined parameters of galloping inflation due to the fact that inflationary processes manifest themselves differently in different types of economic systems.
-As a rule, the galloping inflation is recognized as a price increase of 10–100% per year; sometimes there are other limits (10–50% or 20–100%).
-Paul A. Samuelson limited the galloping inflation to 200% per year.
+As a rule, galloping inflation is recognized as a price increase of 10–100% per year; sometimes there are other limits (10–50% or 20–100%).
+Paul A. Samuelson limited galloping inflation to 200% per year.

-In contrast to the moderate one, the galloping inflation is increasingly difficult to manage for monetary authorities as this type of inflation constantly requires an adequate indexation of wages (and other benefits) and measures to contain prices.
+In contrast to the moderate one, galloping inflation is increasingly difficult to manage for monetary authorities as this type of inflation constantly requires an adequate indexation of wages (and other benefits) and measures to contain prices.
 A characteristic feature of galloping inflation is high risks associated with fixing contracts at nominal prices.
 Contracts should either stipulate price increases or be nominated in a stable foreign currency.
 For example, in Russia, during the period of galloping inflation of 1990s, prices for goods and services were often nominated in US dollars.